Treedent/rt_simpleosm/Documentation/User/Index.rst

 you will have to configure the desired map by specifing:

     - A header for the plugin,
-    - The OSM record for the desired map,
+    - The OSM record or tt_address record for the desired map,
     - The map style, width, height and border radius,
     - The map zoom factor,
     - The map popup options,
-    - The map zoom, mouse and fullscreen options.
+    - The map zoom, mouse and fullscreen options,
+    - The navigational mini map display,
+    - The external caption menu display.

 .. figure:: ../Images/UserManual/be_insert_plugin.png
    :width: 819px
    :alt: Insert an OSM plugin

-   Insert an OSM plugin.
+   Inserting an OSM plugin.

 .. figure:: ../Images/UserManual/be_select_map.png
-   :width: 765px
+   :width: 552px
    :alt: Select a map record

-   OSM plugin: selecting a map record.
+   OSM plugin: selecting an Osm record or a tt_address record.